 Jürgen Renn

-Jürgen Renn and his group undertake research on the structural changes in systems of knowledge.
-Their aim is to develop a theoretical understanding of knowledge evolution, taking into account its epistemic, social, and material dimensions.
-As groundwork for such a theoretical approach to the history of knowledge, he has been studying some of the great transformations of systems of physical knowledge, such as the origin of theoretical science in antiquity, the emergence of classical mechanics in the early modern period, and the revolutions of modern physics in the early twentieth century.
-In addition to this longitudinal perspective on the evolution of knowledge, he and his collaborators have developed a transversal approach, studying dissemination and transformation processes of knowledge across cultural boundaries, as well as processes of globalization and the historical origins and co-evolutionary dynamics leading into the Anthropocene.
+Jürgen Renn and his group have focused on structural changes in systems of knowledge.
+Their aim was to develop a theoretical understanding of knowledge evolution, taking into account its epistemic, social, and material dimensions.
+As groundwork for such a theoretical approach to the history of knowledge, he and his colleagues investigated some of the great transformations of systems of physical knowledge, such as the origin of theoretical science in antiquity, the emergence of classical mechanics in the early modern period, and the revolutions of modern physics in the early twentieth century.
+Complementary to this longitudinal perspective on the evolution of knowledge, they developed a transversal approach that examined dissemination and transformation processes of knowledge across cultural boundaries, as well as processes of globalization and the historical origins and co-evolutionary dynamics leading into the Anthropocene.

 Jürgen Renn is honorary professor for History of Science at both the Humboldt-Universität zu Berlin and the Freie Universität Berlin.
 He has taught at Boston University, at the ETH in Zurich, and at the University of Tel Aviv.
 He has held visiting positions in Vienna, Bergamo, Pavia, and at CalTech.
 He is a member of the Leopoldina as well as of further national and international scientific and editorial boards.
 In 2011 he won the Premio Anassilaos International.
 In 2014, he won the ESHS Neuenschwander Prize and the Premio Internazionale Marco & Alberto Ippolito and was awarded the Max Planck Communitas Award and the Francis Bacon Award.
+He was recently awarded the 2023 Abraham Pais Prize for the History of Physics.
 In 2019 he was elected member of the German Archeological Society and in 2021 a foreign associate for mathematics, physical and natural science at the Istituto Veneto di Scienze, Lettere ed Arte in Venice.
 From 2017–2019, Jürgen Renn served as Chairperson of the Humanities Sciences Section of the Max Planck Society.
 His book The Evolution of Knowledge: Rethinking Science for the Anthropocene was published in 2020 with Princeton University Press, and has since appeared in a number of foreign-language editions (2022: Suhrkamp, Carocci editore, Les Belles Lettres).
-Jürgen Renn was recently awarded the 2022 Abraham Pais Prize for the History of Physics.

-In June 2022, Jürgen Renn became founding director of the newly established Max Planck Institute of Geoanthroplogy in Jena (MPIGEA).
+Jürgen Renn continues to research at the MPIWG.
+In June 2022, he became founding director of the newly established Max Planck Institute of Geoanthroplogy in Jena (MPIGEA) and shifted his focus to research on the Anthropocene.

 Projects